-For ease of reference, Section 1.10.0 is a collection of the various clearance requirements and information concerning temporary working clearances from AE distribution facilities during the construction phase of the Customer's facility and concerning the final permanent clearances of the Customer's facilities from AE overhead, underground, and pad-mounted distribution facilities (see sections 1.4.0, 1.5.0, and 1.9.0.).
+For ease of reference, Section 1.10.0 is a collection of the various clearance requirements and information concerning temporary working clearances from AE distribution facilities during the construction phase of the Customer's facilities from AE overhead, underground, and pad-mounted distribution facilities (see sections 1.4.0, 1.5.0, and 1.9.0.).
 For transmission and substation requirements, refer to Section 1.14.0.